ericacorra-data/event-success-prediction-business-case/README.md

 | Can marketing actions be automated? | ✅ Yes, through the Decision Support System. |
 | When should advertising budgets be adjusted? | ✅ After behavioural signals become available. |
 | What is the overall contribution? | ✅ A practical two-stage decision-support framework for marketing optimization. |
+Overall, the proposed framework demonstrates that combining machine learning with behavioural analytics enables more effective marketing decisions than relying on static predictions alone.
+By integrating prediction models with a decision-support engine, the framework transforms analytical outputs into actionable business recommendations.

 ## Final Takeaway
 Rather than developing a single prediction model, this project demonstrates how machine learning can support marketing decisions throughout the lifecycle of an event.